bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Beginner-s-Guide-To-React-Part-2.md

 We’ll see how both of these are done and how they work together within a single component in order to create the behavior of a dynamic list.

-The first change to note is that our state object now has an ‘ingredients’ array, and a ‘newIngredient’ field that has been initialized to an empty string.
+The first change to note is that our state object now has an 'ingredients’ array, and a 'newIngredient’ field that has been initialized to an empty string.

 The ingredients array contains the elements that we’ll want to render in our list.